bernardolopes8/Showtime/README.md

 # Authors and License

-Created for a Computer Graphics class at Instituto Politécnico de Bragança by Bernardo Lopes and Tiago Padrão.
+Created for a Web Development class at Instituto Politécnico de Bragança by Bernardo Lopes and Tiago Moreira.
 Distributed under the MIT License.